Montana Statute of Limitations

 Wrongful Death

-A wrongful death action must be filed within three years of the date of death.
+A wrongful death action must be filed within three years of the date of death, except when the wrongful death is caused by homicide.
+In those cases, the applicable limitations period is 10 years.

 Personal Injury Actions